Sofia National Ballet dances Don Quixote

 Despite being an unknown entity (this month marks the Bulgarian company’s very first visit to the UK) the auditorium at Milton Keynes Theatre was almost full on Monday evening for Giselle and theatregoers were equally keen to see some Spanish flair last night.

 The dancers of Sofia National Ballet did not disappoint.
 Explosive balletic fireworks lit up the stage in the well-paced narrative piece, inspired by one of the tales in Miguel de Cervantes’ epic novel (published in 1605).
 The ballet is loosely based on characters featured in the book, with the most successful version created by 19th Century Russian choreographer Marius Petipa.
 As a production, the spectacle is part pantomime, part drama-comedy but remains a pastiche to the novel, rather than a parody.

 The title character, Don Quixote, is an ageing nobleman who fancies himself a knight and is obsessed with tales of ancient rivalry, chivalry and romance.
 The lady of his dreams is the imagined Dulcinea.
 Don Quixote sets off – along with loyal servant Sancho Panza – to find her and bring glory to his name.

 Kiril Ivanov and Georgi Asparuhov (as Don Quixote and Sancho Panza, respectively) succeed in playing their roles for laughs, without over-egging the comedy.
 Ivanov makes his Don Quixote suitably eccentric but retains a courteous reserve appropriate for a character that does, after all, play second fiddle to the real stars of the ballet, young lovers Kitri and Basilio.
 Their forbidden love is central to the plot, running parallel to Don Quixote’s search for his muse.

 The Sofia National Ballet production of Don Quixote begins in a busy market square in Barcelona.
-Beautiful and playful Kitri — the daughter of an innkeeper — flirts with Basilio (Basil).
+Here, the beautiful and playful Kitri flirts with Basilio (Basil).
 Kitri is the innkeeper’s daughter.
 Basilio is a barber.
 He is head-over-heels in love with her.
-Spanish passion ignites as Ludwig Minkus’ score, which is beautifully played by the Orchestra of Sofia National Ballet under the direction of conductor Grigor Palikaroff, builds pace.
+Spanish passion ignites!